smoorf123/Blender-Python-Denoiser/README.md

 This includes all of the rendering options listed below:

-## Smoothing Based Denoising
+## Traditional Denoising

-Testing out basic forms of filtering first, namely smoothing/blurring based filtering such as mean, median, gaussian and bilateral filtering.
+Traditionaldenoising methods, such as mean filtering, Gaussian filtering, and median filtering, apply linear filters to achieve smoothing and noise reduction.
+These methods focus on local pixel neighborhoods and often result in a loss of finer details.

 ### Mean Filtering